TABLE OF CONTENTS

 This course of action was thought to bring in the feds who would dismantle lives and stop the American dream.
 While that may not be entirely true, this is what the Hmong community members believed.
 They did not want to be stuck with the label of drug dealers because not all in the community were involved in illegal cannabis cultivation.
 Many of the speakers were from the Hmong community and urged the county not to adopt this proclamation that Sheriff Lopey wanted to introduce into the ordinances.

 The county wanted to continue to have an open dialogue that included all residents in the communit.
 So, for that reason, there was more to come along the lines of discussion in the near future.
 So now it is a waiting game.
-If you want to know more about cannabis cultivation in the state of California, visit the Cannabis Training University.
+If you want to learn more about how to grow weed, visit the Cannabis Training University.